Nov 21, 2024

 1. Appropriateness + Equivalency of Courses

-Course equivalency is determined by a course description review, depends on the nature of the course, and how it compares to similar courses offered at RMCAD.
-Liberal Arts courses that have been found equivalent will be accepted in transfer when grades of “C” or better have been earned.
-Studio courses (foundations and department-specific courses) that have been found equivalent will be accepted in transfer when grades of “B” or better have been earned.
+Course equivalency is determined by a course description review and depends on the nature of the course, and how it compares to similar courses offered at RMCAD.
+Courses found to be equivalent will be accepted in transfer when grades of “C-” or better have been earned.
 Remedial courses, or courses not offered at the college level, are not transferable.
-RMCAD has access to an extensive library of course catalogs and course descriptions from most schools across the nation and we will attempt to locate course descriptions for prior courses in order to determine course equivalency.
+RMCAD has access to an extensive library of course catalogs and course descriptions from most schools across the nation and we will attempt to locate course descriptions for prior courses to determine course equivalency.
 It is helpful, however, for prospective students to submit course syllabi and descriptions for prior coursework whenever possible, as it is ultimately a student’s responsibility to provide information as it relates to prior schooling.

 2. Antiquity Policy